 - f. cut trees and products that are going to be processed to a point that they no longer represent a pest risk;

-- e. plant debris for disposal or processing.
+- e. plant debris for disposal or processing; and

 How to obtain a nursery license?

 Nursery licenses must be obtained through eStop Business Licensing and can now be purchased on-line.
 See below in External Forms for links to the eStop Business Licenses Guide (PDF format and eStop Business Licensing Portal to apply for your nursery license.